ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

 ## Wrap the handlebars

+### Tools
+- Scissors
+- Electrical Tape

+### Steps
 I´m following @[<cite>How to Wrap Handlebars for Road Bikes</cite>](https://youtu.be/5MzIiv7pewE){}.
 Because I´m using Pro Race Comfort Bartape with an adhesive silicone strip re-wrapping to get the perfect result is no issue.
 The tape could be a little bit longer.
 Unfortunately I cannot install the Wolf Tooth Bar End Plugs because they do not stay in place which might be because the bartape is a bit thicker.
 The plugs that come with the Pro Race Comfort bartape are working fine instead.

 <figure>
 <img src="/img/strael/wolf-tooth-bar-end-plugs.jpg" alt="A hand holding the Wolf Tooth Bar End Plugs">
-<figcaption>Unfortunately the Wolf Tooth Bar End Plags do not stay in place and I cannot use them</figcaption>
+<figcaption>Unfortunately the Wolf Tooth Bar End Plugs do not stay in place and I cannot use them</figcaption>
 </figure>

 ## Install the bell

+### Tools
+- 2.5 mm Hex Key

+### Steps

 I´m following @[<cite>Spurcycle Bell Install</cite>](https://vimeo.com/spurcycle/bellinstall){}.

 ## Install the bottle cages

+### Tools
+- 4 mm Hex Key

+### Steps

+Straight forward.
+The Strael frame comes with suitable cage bolts which even include spacers to mount a cage on top of the front derailleur clamp.

 <figure>
 <img src="/img/strael/bottle-cages.jpg" alt="A hand holding two King Cage titanium bottle cages">
-<figcaption>The King Cages</figcaption>
+<figcaption>The King Cages – they are satisfyingly light</figcaption>
 </figure>

 ## Protect the chainstay

+### Tools
+- Scissors
+- Isopropyl Alcohol
+- Paper Towels

+### Steps

+1. Clean the chainstay with isopropyl alcoholl
-I´m using 3M Scotchgard Paint Protection Film
+2. Cut a piece of 3M Scotchgard Paint Protection Film to the right size and apply it to the chainstay.

 <figure>
 <img src="/img/strael/protecting-the-chainstay.jpg" alt="A hand holding the 3M Film role	">